openedx/ecommerce/ecommerce/journal/docs/journals.rst

 -  The UI is made up of two templates that are basically copied between program, enterprise and journal offers

-   -  Page listing all of the current journal offers: `templates/journal/journaloffer_list.html`_
+   -  Page listing all of the current journal offers: `journaloffer_list`_
-   -  Form where you can create new journal offers: `templates/journal/journaloffer_form.html`_
+   -  Form where you can create new journal offers: `journaloffer_form`_

--  The views controling these UIs can be found here: `views.py`_
+-  The views controling these UIs can be found here: `journal views`_

-   -  This calls the discovery api which fetches and caches the journal bundles: see ``fetch_journal_bundles`` in `client.py``_
+   -  This calls the discovery api which fetches and caches the journal bundles: see ``fetch_journal_bundles`` in `journal client`_

 -  Important tables related to offers: